List of Chinese spy cases in the United States

 The United States government has accused the following individuals of committing espionage against the U.S., including corporations, while working for Chinese intelligence agencies, persons, or other entities.
 Some have resulted in convictions while others have led to exonerations.
 Between March 2008 and July 2010, 44 individuals were convicted by the United States Department of Justice in 26 cases involving espionage on behalf of China.

 Accused of espionage

 Xudong Yao

-Xudong Yao, also known as "William Yao", at the time 57, is a naturalized United States Citizen and a software engineer wanted for his alleged involvement in the theft of proprietary information from a locomotive manufacturer in Chicago, Illinois.
+Xudong Yao, also known as "William Yao," at the time 57, is a naturalized U.S. Citizen and a software engineer wanted for his alleged involvement in the theft of proprietary information from a locomotive manufacturer in Chicago, Illinois.
 Yao is believed to be currently residing in China.
 On November 18, 2015, Yao traveled from China to O’Hare International Airport in Chicago.
 According to the federal indictment, he possessed stolen trade secret information, which included nine copies of a Chicago company's control system source code and systems specifications explaining how the code worked.
 Yao was charged with nine counts of theft of electronic files.
 U.S. authorities said he fled to China with the proprietary information.